stephenobrochta/CoreAlign/readme.md

 NOTE: the input parameter 'MaximumDistance' needs to be specified or the geometric transformation
 will likely fail because individual tick marks all contain similar features.
 Small changes to the maximum distance yield slightly different results.
-VARARGOUT returns an 1x4 array with:
+VARARGOUT returns an 1x4 table with:
 1) estimated core length (cm)
 2) estimate core right/left crop pixel
 3) estimated core top crop pixel